 3. Help a neighbour in need

 Spotted an elderly neighbour who might be living alone, or in need of help around the house?
 Simply offering to mow the lawn, or spend time chatting over a cup of tea could make a huge difference to their lives.
 If they have mobility problems, you can offer to do their shopping or do the gardening.
-Age UK can help you find isolated, housebound older people through its Good Neighbour Schemes.
+Age UK can help you find isolated, housebound older people through its befriending scheme.

 4. Take unwanted goods to a charity shop

 Plenty of us forget that one of the simplest ways of giving to charity without parting with cash is to donate possessions.
 So when you do your spring clean, take the goods to your local charity shop.
 You know you’re earning money for a charity and someone who could use that extra few quid more than you.
 The items don’t need to be limited to old clothes or books – if you’ve a spare computer lying around this’ll be gladly accepted, as well as furniture that you’d like collected.

 Some charity shops have forms for Gift Aid too – fill out a form and the charity can claim an extra 25p on every £1 your donated goods raise.

 There are masses of charities in need of your time.
 You may be able to offer specific skills that you have, such as marketing or IT, giving time to those in need, or working in a charity shop.
 A quick search online will show a wide range of options.
 As a starting point, consider how much time you have to spare, and how you could be most helpful – then, refine your search to charities that may suit.